What’s the best place to bury the dead body? – On the second page of Google.

 If you’ll see the above picture, the above image is clear, and the image below is blurred.
 But these load within seconds of scrolling down.
 Now for a person browsing this blog, the clarity of the image below the fold isn’t necessary, but the because it loads faster, he/she will scroll through the blog.

 Not only images, but Google Maps also keep updating and adapting to the trends, which include Street View Trekking – capturing the imagery of unusual places like the Grand Canyon.
 Along with images, they are into videos too, which help people navigate places of whatever neighborhood they are in.
 And last February, i.e., in 2022, they announced Live View.

 Despite constantly evolving and updating, and adding new technology, Google Maps haven’t stopped loading faster, whether on a desktop or mobile website.
 If anything, they have been acting more quickly with updates.
 Also, Google Maps have gone offline, and no internet connectivity is required.

-4. Content Customization is the Most Valuable Player of Responsive Website Design
+4. Content Customization is the MVP of Responsiveness

-While making the website responsive, the brands don't need to keep the same content.
+While optimization website's performance, the brands don't need to keep the same content.
 As mentioned above, most people open the website on mobile, and they are accustomed to little content as compared to larger screens on the desktop.
 And heavier the content, the more time the website will take, to load.